Plastic moment

+If you bend a metal paperclip or a coat hanger far enough, it stops springing back and stays bent – it has been permanently deformed.

-In structural engineering, the plastic moment (M_{p}) is a property of a structural section.
-It is defined as the moment at which the entire cross section has reached its yield stress.
-This is theoretically the maximum bending moment that the section can resist – when this point is reached a plastic hinge is formed and any load beyond this point will result in theoretically infinite plastic deformation.
-In practice most materials are work-hardened resulting in increased stiffness and moment resistance until the material fails.
-This is of little significance in structural mechanics as the deflection prior to this occurring is considered to be an earlier failure point in the member.
+In structural engineering, the plastic moment (M_{p}) describes the equivalent point for a structural beam: it is the bending moment at which an entire cross-section has yielded and stops springing back elastically, becoming permanently bent.
+At this moment, the entire cross section has reached its yield stress.
+This is theoretically the maximum bending moment the section can resist — when this point is reached, a plastic hinge is formed, and any load beyond it will result in theoretically infinite plastic deformation.

+In practice, most metals stiffen somewhat once bent this far, a behavior called work hardening, which explains the phenomenon by which such metal becomes progressively stronger, harder and undergoes plastic deformation at temperatures below its recrystallization temperature.

+Calculation

-In general, the method to calculate $M_p$ first requires calculation of the plastic section modulus $Z_P$ and then to substitute this into the following formula:
+Calculating the plastic moment $M_p$ first requires determining the plastic section modulus $Z_P$ and then to substitute this into the following formula: